weyoume/steem-js/examples/webpack-example/README.md

-# `ezhelp.js` webpack configuration example
+# `wehelpjs` webpack configuration example
-This is a demo of `ezhelp.js` and webpack usage targetting both the Web and Node.js platforms.
+This is a demo of `wehelpjs` and webpack usage targetting both the Web and Node.js platforms.

 ## Compiling the example